Playing the Star Ocean

 Integrity and Faithlessness – IAF (PS3 and PS4)

-Square Enix and tri-Ace released the fifth Star Ocean game for the PS3 and PS4 in Japan in March 2016.
-It was released in June in North America on PS4 only.
+Square Enix and tri-Ace released the fifth Star Ocean game for the PS3 and PS4 in Japan in March 2016; takes place in 537 HD.
+It was released in June 2016 in North America on PS4 only.
 Official Japanese site.
 (Yes, this will be the sixth game, but Blue Sphere was never released outside of Japan and is really a side story to Second Departure.)
 I have the Day One Edition with various useful DLC included, the Prima Strategy Guide, the Japanese 'galaxy' guide and 'official complete' guides and the Star Ocean 20th Anniversary Memorial Book: Eternal Sphere no Kiseki.

 First play-through 18 November through 9 December 2016.
 CONTAINS SPOILERS.